codecompanion-ai/code-companion/README.md

 Here's an overview of the project's directory structure:

 - `build/`: Production-ready compiled files.
 - `js/`: Core application logic and functionality.
+Now includes GPT-4 Vision.
 - `styles/`: Styling and appearance of the application.
 - `index.html`: Main entry point for the UI.
 - `main.js`: Electron main process script.
 - `preload.js`: Pre-rendering script for the renderer process.
 - `renderer.js`: Electron renderer process script.
+Handles GPT-4 Vision.
 - `scripts/`: Utility and build scripts.

+## GPT-4 Vision

+The application now includes the cutting-edge artificial intelligence functionality of GPT-4 Vision.
+This new utility enhances the tool's programming AI capacities by providing a vision to the AI, thus making it more efficient and intuitive than ever!

 ## Contributing

 Contributions are welcome!
+Especially the development and refinement of our new GPT-4 Vision feature.
 Please refer to `CONTRIBUTING.md` for contribution guidelines.

 ## License